 Equity agreements may provide for termination of an award in the event the awardee terminates service in violation of an employment or other service agreement or is discharged for cause.
 Options and other equity awards under the Stock Plan currently provide that, in the event of a "change of control" (as defined in the Stock Plan) of the Company, all previously unexercisable options and unvested awards will vest immediately.
-Any options held by a director that are not yet exercisable on the date of such director's retirement at or after age 72 years will become fully exercisable on that date.

-The Stock Plan provides that the period of exercisability, following retirement, for options is (i) the full term of the option for a Level 1 executive; (ii) the lesser of five years or the full term of the option for options granted to a Level 2 through Level 4 executive or director; and (iii) the lesser of three years or the full term of the option for all other optionees.
+The Stock Plan provides that the period of exercisability, following retirement, for options is (i) the full term of the option for a Level 1 officer; (ii) the lesser of five years or the full term of the option for options granted to a Level 2 through Level 4 officer or director; and (iii) the lesser of three years or the full term of the option for all other optionees.